 c) Informed consent

-Psychologists strive to obtain and document informed consent that specifically addresses the unique concerns related to the telepsychology services they provide.
-When doing so, psychologists are cognizant of the applicable laws and regulations, as well as organizational requirements that govern informed consent in this area.
+Psychologists strive to obtain and document informed consent that specifically addresses the unique concerns related to their telepsychology services.
+When doing so, psychologists are cognizant of the applicable laws and regulations and organizational requirements that govern informed consent in this area.

 d) Confidentiality of data and information

-Psychologists who provide telepsychology services make reasonable effort to protect and maintain the confidentiality of the data and information relating to their clients/patients and inform them of the potentially increased risks to loss of confidentiality inherent in the use of the telecommunication technologies, if any.
+Psychologists who provide telepsychology services make a reasonable effort to protect and maintain the confidentiality of the data and information relating to their clients/patients and inform them of the potentially increased risks to loss of confidentiality inherent in using telecommunication technologies, if any.

 e) Security and transmission of data and information